A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 Who Are The Digital Nomads?

-Think of nomads as people who travel on a continuous basis, hopping from country to country while building or maintaining online businesses.
+Digital nomads are people who travel on a continuous basis, hopping from country to country while building or maintaining online businesses.
 Someone who lives in a different country to their own and works online can include themselves in this group.

 Two digital nomad lifestyle essentials: